 11.4.1.1 attend the event on the new date; or

 11.4.1.2 opt for a refund if the event organiser or retailer that sold the ticket(s) to the seller originally is offering a refund.
 In such case, the buyer is permitted to obtain a refund from the event organisers or the original ticket retailer directly. (note that any transaction costs which might apply in processing such refund - for example an administrative fee imposed by the event organiser - will be the buyer’s responsibility).
-Otherwise, the buyer must return the ticket(s) to the seller (at his cost) as soon as possible (taking into account how close in time the event is), to enable the seller to claim a refund from the event organiser or retailer that sold the ticket(s) to the seller originally, which the seller should pass on to the buyer via Paypal.
+Otherwise, the buyer must return the ticket(s) to the seller (at his cost) as soon as possible (taking into account how close in time the event is), to enable the seller to claim a refund from the event organiser or retailer that sold the ticket(s) to the seller originally, which the seller should pass on to the buyer via PayPal.

 11.4.2 if the ticket(s) are not valid for the new date and the event organiser or retailer that sold the ticket(s) to the seller originally is offering a refund or exchange, the buyer is permitted to obtain a refund or exchange from the event organisers or the original ticket retailer directly. (note that any transaction costs which might apply in processing such refund - for example an administrative fee imposed by the event organiser - will be the buyer’s responsibility).
-Otherwise, the buyer must return the ticket(s) to the seller (at his cost) as soon as possible (taking into account how close in time the event is), to enable to seller to claim a refund from the event organiser or retailer that sold the ticket(s) to the seller originally, which the seller should pass on to you via Paypal.
+Otherwise, the buyer must return the ticket(s) to the seller (at his cost) as soon as possible (taking into account how close in time the event is), to enable to seller to claim a refund from the event organiser or retailer that sold the ticket(s) to the seller originally, which the seller should pass on to you via PayPal.

 12. Delivery